Dog Training Careers are on the Rise

 10 Reasons Why Pet Services is a Smart Industry to Join Right Now

-- Consumer spending on pets has huge numbers that continue to grow: “In 2015, $60.28 billion was spent on our pets in the U.S. For 2016, it was estimated that $62.75 billion will be spent on our pets in the U.S. and for 2017 a record $69 billion is projected to be spent.”8
+- Consumer spending on pets has huge numbers that continue to grow: “In 2017, $69 billion was spent on our pets in the U.S. For 2018, it was estimated that a record $72 billion will be spent on our pets in the U.S.”8

 - “Pet Services is one of the fastest-growing [sectors] in the pet industry, jumping 8 to 12% per year.
 The pet industry continues to see unprecedented growth,” said American Pet Products Association President Bob Vetere.2 The average annual growth rate since 2002 is 5.4%, and revenue has been growing steadily for well over 20 years.7